keptn/keptn.github.io/content/docs/develop/reference/cli/index.md

 keywords: [cli, setup]
 ---

 In this section, the functionality and commands of the keptn CLI are described.
-The keptn CLI allows to install keptn, to configure keptn, to create new projects, and to onboard new services.
+The keptn CLI allows installing keptn, configuring keptn, creating new projects, onboarding new services, and sending new artifacts.

 <!--
 For onboarding, a so-called `shipyard` (**TODO: provide more information/link here**) files has to be provided that defines deployment strategies for the service, as well as the different stages (i.e., dev, staging, and production).